iTwin/itwin-cli/docs/itwin101.md

 - 🕓 Inspect previous states
 - ⚖️ Compare two versions to highlight changed elements

-You can also create **named versions** at key milestones: design freeze, regulatory submission, final approval, etc.
+You can also create **named versions** at key milestones: design freezes, review submissions, final approvals, etc.

-This not only supports tracking and review, but also enables advanced automation and visualization possibilities.
+This not only supports tracking and review, but also enables advanced visualization and automation possibilities.

 ---